 We’re lucky to have this very special spot for our holiday walk, but of course it is also the kind of family travel tradition I love, because it is transferrable.
 No matter where you spend your holiday, you can find a place to get outdoors for an hour or two.
 If you’re in the city, find a neighborhood of lovely historic houses.
 Stuck in the suburbs?
 Maybe there is a park with a walking trail.
 Little ones can get their wiggles out and grownups get a break from sitting around visiting.
 You might collect leaves or pine cones for your holiday table or use the time away from the hustle and bustle to talk about what you’re thankful for.

 If you’re fantasizing about a traditional New England Thanksgiving, I would point out one kind of funny thing to you about Thanksgiving in Vermont.
 The holiday pretty much always falls during deer hunting season.
 This means that unless there is enough snow for downhill skiing, outdoor activities are necessarily restricted to well-inhabited (by Vermont standards anyway) roads and byways.
 Long hikes in the woods are not advisable.
-And you’ve got a blaze orange vest, by all means, pack it!
+And if you’ve got a blaze orange vest, by all means, pack it!
+Those looking to take part in the hunting season may want to read this guide on some of the optical equipment you can purchase for your rifles to give you that additional edge when it comes to bringing home the goods as it were.

 Today I again offer a chance for you bloggers out there participate in not one but two memes.
 You can enter your Monday Dreaming link below or you can visit Best Family Travel Advice and list your post about your favorite family holiday travel traditions.
 Or share links in both places – I’m all about spreading the family travel love.